Skip to content

 Real-World Impact

 Unauthenticated AI service discovery is the first step in any AI infrastructure assessment.
-Many organizations don't realize how many ML endpoints are exposed on their internal networks — model serving APIs, experiment trackers, vector databases, and LLM proxies often lack basic access controls.
+Many organizations do not realize how many ML endpoints are exposed on their internal networks.
+Model serving APIs, experiment trackers, vector databases, and LLM proxies often lack basic access controls, and each one that answers is a lead an attacker can develop.

 Follow-On